Brentford High Street Project logo - lines represent the High Street and Rivers Brent and Thames

 Brentford Photographs

-There are some superb photos of Brentford in local history books and I hope to be able to include some on this site eventually.
-Where it has been possible to identify which properties a photo covers, details of which publication it is from are included under 'Photos/Ephemera/Maps' within the relevant property section.
+There are some superb photos of Brentford in local history books and some are included on this site.
+Where it has been possible to identify which High Street properties a photo covers, details of which publication it is from are included under ’Photos/Ephemera/Maps’ within the relevant property notes section.

 Have you any photos or postcards of the High Street or other parts of Brentford you would be willing to scan or photocopy for inclusion on this site?
 Any date at all?
 If so please contact me, I will be delighted to include them.